Learn how to manage conflict and practice ways to achieve win-win resolutions

 It can be a chance to get to the heart of a problem, rather than only focusing on the surface or obvious issues.

 Most conflicts have core causes and once those are addressed, resolution becomes an option to choose rather than run away from.

 Here we look at what happens to you in conflict situations, including how you deal with any 'fallout'.

 We'll recreate a ‘conflict’ situation to demonstrate the feelings it creates and how this affects what we do and what we say.

 We also look at why, as is very common, many people avoid dealing with it at all.

 Delegates will look at a recent situation where they either avoided conflict and what happened or handled it badly, and what happened.

-We touched on the 'fallout' earlier, but here we look at the delegate's biggest fears around having difficult conversations or dealing with a difficult person.
+We touched on the 'fallout' earlier, but here we look at your biggest fears around having difficult conversations or dealing with a difficult person.

 How has this stopped you from effective conflict management?

 When Are You Difficult